schalmersdev/Fluid/README.md

 Welcome to Fluid
 ================

 Fluid is based on Foundation a responsive front-end framework.
-You can quickly prototype and build sites or apps that work on any kind of device with Foundation, which includes layout constructs (like a fully responsive grid), elements and best practices.
+You can quickly prototype and build sites or apps that work on any kind of device with Fluid, which includes layout constructs (like a fully responsive grid), elements and best practices.

 Fluid has extended browser support to include IE8 and graded support for IE7.